-The EUobserver promptly corrects factual errors and welcomes comments and information that may call for correction.
+The EUobserver promptly corrects factual errors and welcomes comments and information that may call for correction or clarification.

 Please email us with any corrections.